 HistoryLucifugum was formed in 1995 in Zhytomyr, Ukraine by apostate Khlyst (lyrics and vocals as of 2014) and guitarist/bassist Bal-a-Myth and singer Faunus.
 The latter left Lucifugum in 2001, while the former died in his sleep in 2002 after abusing drugs.
 Khlyst utilized many session musicians until uniting with Stabaath (later in unholy matrimony) and moving to Mykolayiv.
 Ellena’s first album was 2003’s Vector 33, which referred to the supposed age of Jesus upon death.
 The band announced an album called Anaphora Lithu Actinism for the tail-end of 2021.

-Khlyst owns Propaganda.
+Khlyst and his wife Stabbath own Propaganda.
 The band shared members and ideology with Nokturnal Mortum for a while, but have since had a difference of opinion and drifted apart.